 In fact, in a recent survey, Morgan Stanley at Work discovered that 93% of plan sponsors choose to work with a financial advisor specifically for assistance with plan compliance and regulatory oversight.1

-The DOL recently publicized guidance around qualified retirement plan cybersecurity practices.
-The DOL notes that qualified retirement plans are prime targets for cyber attackers: It’s estimated that there are approximately 140 million participants in ERISA-governed retirement plans, holding assets of about $9.3 trillion.
-Additionally, retirement plans maintain significant amounts of highly sensitive personal and financial data.
-(Think: Social security numbers, employment information, and home addresses.)
+One prime area of focus remains, compliance with evolving cybersecurity rules.
+In 2021, when the DOL publicized guidance around qualified retirement plan cybersecurity practices, it noted that qualified retirement plans are prime targets for cyber attackers: it’s estimated that there are approximately 140 million participants in ERISA-governed retirement plans, holding assets of about $9.3 trillion.2 Additionally, retirement plans maintain significant amounts of highly sensitive personal and financial data (think: Social security numbers, employment information and home addresses).

 As a result, without sufficient protections and protocols in place, participants and assets may be at risk from cybersecurity threats.
-The DOL’s guidance provides plan sponsors, plan fiduciaries, service providers, and plan participants with best practices for maintaining a prudent cybersecurity program within the retirement plan framework.
-In particular, the DOL stresses that plan fiduciaries should review the guidance and strongly consider implementing it to assess and enhance their current cybersecurity infrastructure.
+The DOL’s 2021 guidance set out best practices to help plan sponsors, plan fiduciaries, service providers and plan participants maintain a prudent cybersecurity program within the retirement plan framework.
+Since then, the DOL has heightened its focus on cybersecurity issues in its ERISA investigations.3 This makes it increasingly important for plan fiduciaries to strongly consider implementing the guidance to further enhance their cybersecurity infrastructure.